Key messages

 - A pretransfusion specimen must be obtained as soon as possible, and where feasible prior to transfusion of any emergency use group O RBC.
 This will enable the transfusion service to provide units compatible with the patient’s group and minimise group O RBC use.

-The current demand for group O RhD negative red blood cells is 16.2 per cent of all RBC issued, whereas only 8.7 per cent of new Australian donors are O RhD negative (current as of September 2022).
+The demand for group O RhD negative RBC has been as high as 17% of all RBC issued in Victoria, whereas only 6.5% of the Australian population are O RhD negative.

-In response to the ongoing severe shortage of O RhD negative RBC in Australia, the National Blood Authority (NBA) has prepared a National Statement for the Emergency Use of Group O RBC, which includes the use of group O RhD positive RBC.
+In response to the ongoing shortage of O RhD negative RBC in Australia, the National Blood Authority (NBA) formed an expert working group consisting of representatives from key organisations to develop and publish the National Statement for the Emergency Use of Group O (National Statement), which includes the use of group O RhD positive RBC.

 Recommendations for emergency use of group O red blood cells